 A typical cremation funeral service will cost in the region of $3,200 (depending upon the ancillary services/products you select).
 This is the type of cremation service that replaces a full traditional funeral.
 It is possible to arrange a cremation for considerably less than this.

 Arranging a direct cremation in New Mexico

 This is the least expensive cremation option for families.
-A direct cremation means that there are no services, the cremation goes ahead once all the documentation has been completed and then the cremated remains are returned to the family in a temporary container.
+Direct cremation means that there are no services.
+The cremation goes ahead once all the documentation has been completed, and then the cremated remains are returned to the family in a temporary container.
 Incremental options, such as a private family viewing or an upgraded cremation urn, can be added to a basic direct cremation package for an additional fee.

 How do I decide between a burial or a cremation in New Mexico?

 Choosing between burial or cremation is very much a personal choice.
-The deceased may have left explicit wishes or surviving family may have to make a decision.
+The deceased may have left explicit wishes, or the surviving family may have to decide.
 Faith and/or funds for the funeral service can play a significant role in whether a burial or cremation is chosen.
-Having a pre-existing cemetery plot can be an important aspect as burial plots can be quite expensive to purchase these days.
-Cremation is certainly on the increase in the United States, and is becoming a popular funeral alternative for many now.
+Having a pre-existing cemetery plot can be important as burial plots can be quite expensive to purchase these days.
+Cremation is certainly on the increase in the United States and is becoming a popular funeral alternative for many now.
 Green burials are also another option that can be considered.